How to Develop Key Risk Indicators (KRIs) to Fortify Your Business

 Establish Your KRIs

 If your company has already established Key Performance Indicators (KPIs), these can create KRIs.
 Why?
 The KPIs will already make sense and provide the underlying information — this can reduce the time spent on monitoring and the needed resources.
-Keep in mind that the KPIs being transferred to KRIs must also be relevant, timely, measurable, and make sense.
-If the KPIs are out of date or no longer applicable, then they shouldn’t be used.
+Keep in mind: the KPIs being transferred to KRIs must also be relevant, timely, measurable, and make sense.
+If the KPIs are out of date or cover a period of time that is no longer applicable, then they shouldn’t be used.

 Establish a Solid Process